 Patricia Dillon, Ph.D.

 Office: Manson 219

 Dr. Pattie Dillon completed her B.S. in Sociology at the University of Florida, her M.A. in History at the University of Central Florida, and her Ph.D. in History at Mississippi State University (Starkville).
 Her doctoral research focused on the connections between race, gender, and religion during the Civil War and Reconstruction era.
 Dr. Dillon teaches courses on Civil War and Reconstruction, Jim Crow, Gender History, and U.S. History Since 1945.
 Within these courses, students use primary sources to explore the dramatic events, exciting personalities, and complex underlying forces that create historical narratives.
 Students are also encouraged to become their own historians by collecting and presenting oral interviews.

 Office: Mansion 214

 Email Dr. Edwards

-Dr. Lynnell Edwards teaches writing courses at Spalding and enjoys working with students just beginning their academic careers in order to help them be successful in their college writing projects.
+Dr. Lynnell Edwards directs and teaches first year writing at Spalding as well as other creative writing and literature courses.
+She enjoys working with students just beginning their academic careers in order to help them be successful in their college writing projects.
 She completed her doctoral studies at the University of Louisville in Rhetoric and Composition and took a position with Concordia University in Portland, Oregon for ten years where she taught writing, literature and directed the Writing Center before returning to Louisville.

 Youn-Kyung Kim, Ph.D.